 If you are being tested because you have symptoms and there is a higher risk of you having COVID-19, please don’t travel to the clinic by bus, taxi or ride-sharing service.
 People at higher risk of having COVID-19 include:

-- a close contact of a confirmed case in the last 14 days
+- people who have had close contact with a confirmed case in the previous 14 days

-- people who have recently travelled outside Tasmania in the past 14 days
+- people who have travelled outside Tasmania in the previous 14 days

 If you don’t have your own transport, tell your GP or the Public Health Hotline when you make your appointment and ask for help getting to the testing clinic.